JimBuzbee/matter-controller/README.md

 ## Extending

-The last two examples are single-file standalone examples, but MatterInspector uses a small library that has a goal of simplifying interactions with the Matter Web Shell.
-The user of the library is responsible for the lifecycle of the websocket as far as creation, errors, messages reception, etc.
+The last two examples are single-file standalone examples, but MatterInspector uses the small library, `controller-library.js` that has a goal of simplifying interactions with the Matter Web Shell.
+The user of the library is responsible for the lifecycle of the websocket as far as creation, errors, messages reception, etc. For example:

     const  protocol = window.location.protocol === 'https:' ? 'wss:' : 'ws:';
     const  host = window.location.hostname || 'localhost';